fitomad/Resty/README.md

 The HTTP request body payload is expected as a `Data` type

 ### Query Parameters
-The URL query items in GluonNetwork conforms the `QueryParameter` protocol thar defines a property named `queryItem` of type `URLQueryItem`
+The URL query items in Resty conforms the `QueryParameter` protocol thar defines a property named `queryItem` of type `URLQueryItem`

 ```swift
 var queryItem: URLQueryItem { get }